skgrange/py_opc_n2_logger/README.md

 alphasense_opc_n2_logger
 ```

-  5. Use the `.csv` data files for something interesting
+  5. Use the `.csv` data files for something interesting.

 ## To-do